 Indigo is a 2-year-old Spaniel Cross who presented to Hamilton Specialist Referrals as an emergency in December 2020.
 She had been involved in a road traffic accident and had extensive injuries; the incident had included a direct impact to her head.

-She was examined by neurology specialist Dr John Parker, who admitted Indigo and a CT scan revealed numerous injuries including severe pneumothorax, multiple skull fractures, right scapular fracture, pulmonary contusion, and suspected diffuse cerebral oedema suspected.
+She was examined by our neurology specialist, who admitted Indigo and a CT scan revealed numerous injuries including severe pneumothorax, multiple skull fractures, right scapular fracture, pulmonary contusion, and suspected diffuse cerebral oedema suspected.
 Further imaging via MRI showed brainstem/midbrain haemorrhage.

 Indigo was recumbent at the time of admission and was kept hospitalised for intensive nursing care.
 An oesophagostomy tube was placed and as well as tube feeding, she received analgesia and topical treatment with eye drops for dry eye and a corneal ulcer.
 A chest drain was placed to relieve the pneumothorax.
 Our 24-hour team constantly monitored Indigo for respiratory arrest, but fortunately never needed mechanical ventilation.